desilvnira/TradeReportingEngine/README.md

 I have also left the POST endpoint for setTrades exposed for future implementation where there is a client side application which can POST over new XML files which is more relaisitic than having them stored in the server side repo.

+The logic about what trades to return are handled at the dao layer through native queries as the JPA repository has very basic CRUD functions.
+I also dont want to use the popular findAll() function on the DB before running business logic as this may not be a scalable solution in the long run with the increase in data.
+So the logic has been abstracted to the dao where any custom queries can reside depending on the business needs.